Skip to main content

 Brahin

-Pallasite, PMG Found in Belarus, Russia, 1810 First discovered 0.4 km nothern of the village of Ljady, Bragin district in Belarus, Brahin is among the most alluring of pallasites.
+Pallasite, PMG Found in Belarus, Russia, 1810 First discovered 0.4 km northern of the village of Ljady, Bragin district in Belarus, Brahin is among the most alluring of pallasites.
 Displaying rich, sea-green olivine (peridot) crystals, these outstanding laboratory prepared slices show a high olivine density (approximately 80%), with colorful crystals appearing suspended in a delicate lattice of shiny metal.
 Cut thin for maximum translucency, and expertly prepared in one of the world’s top labs to show off their bright nickel-iron matrix.

 Brenham